Try this “buried treasure” fish pie recipe for a real comfort meal – easy enough for midweek, but tasty enough for the weekend!

 Fresh fish can be expensive, particularly if you choose expensive cuts such as fillets or “steaks” of salmon, likewise with cod, haddock or other white fish.
 However there is no need to spend a fortune on expensive cuts if they are going to end up in a pie.
 The most important thing to remember is your fish should be fresh and come from a reputable source.

 I call this pie “Buried Treasure” for the kids because I fill it with jewels (peas and sweetcorn).
 When I made this pie first I put crisps (chips for those from the US) on top to bribe the kids into eating it.
 I’ve kept that tradition because it adds a salty, crunchy texture to the pie.
-When I made this pie yesterday I was out of Tayto Cheese & Onion flavour which is normally the best choice, and so substituted for smushed up Hula Hoops Ready Salted instead and it was equally as crunchy and delicious.
+When I made this pie yesterday I was out of Tayto Cheese & Onion flavour (which is normally the best choice) and so substituted for smushed up Hula Hoops Ready Salted instead, and I’m happy to say it was equally as crunchy and delicious.

 - 6 medium sized potatoes